falsifiedgoods/vraddhi/_posts/2020-08-16-back-to-school.md

 1. **Clarity about career aspirations:** To our surprise most of the students had an inkling of their future aspirations (unlike us at that age).
 For some, these choices came from a strong interest or ideal and for some, through more grounded means such as having a relative working in a particular profession.
 As a team, we believe both these means to be equally valid.
 Two of the more popular choices were “policeman” & “commercial pilot”, as mentioned by multiple students.
 One student having a strong drive to discover yet unknown facts about India’s rich past mentioned “archaeologist” as a career aspiration.

-**2. Academic interests:** Some of the most popular subjects among the students were Mathematics and Science with social science to be a usual dislike.
+2. **Academic interests:** Some of the most popular subjects among the students were Mathematics and Science with social science to be a usual dislike.

-**3. Hobbies:** Most students mentioned cricket & gaming to be among their favorites.
+3. **Hobbies:** Most students mentioned cricket & gaming to be among their favorites.

 The following were some of the strengths & weakness witnessed among the group:

-**1. Basic clarity regarding career:** Most students were clear about what they wanted to pursue as a career and why.
+1. **Basic clarity regarding career:** Most students were clear about what they wanted to pursue as a career and why.
 This can be seen as a sign of interest in their futures and prior thinking on the same.

-**2. Strong academic interests:** Overall each student had strong favorites among subjects.
+2. **Strong academic interests:** Overall each student had strong favorites among subjects.
 This is encouraging because career aspirations often stem from hobbies & academic interests in one’s school life.

-**3. Limited extracurricular pursuits:** The range and depth of the hobbies pursued were often limited, with students being often unable to answer basic questions about them.
+3. **Limited extracurricular pursuits:** The range and depth of the hobbies pursued were often limited, with students being often unable to answer basic questions about them.

-**4. Limited help outside school in academic pursuits:** Most of the students mentioned self-studying as the primary manner of after-school study with little to no help from parents or siblings.
+4. **Limited help outside school in academic pursuits:** Most of the students mentioned self-studying as the primary manner of after-school study with little to no help from parents or siblings.

-**5. Lack of knowledge about career range & career depth:** Very limited career options were mentioned during the session.
+5. **Lack of knowledge about career range & career depth:** Very limited career options were mentioned during the session.
 While this can be reflective of the job market itself, we believe a more richer variety should be known to students.
 Apart from this, students when asked further questions about their career choices were often seen to have misconceptions with hardly any knowledge of how to reach those career goals.

 The students showed an intrinsic motivation to become respectful in society through a profession they love, but there was also a lack of deeper understanding of the paths to achieve that.